 Pressing pause on having kids so you can travel isn’t saying ‘never’.
 It’s just saying that right now I’d prefer to spend my downtime jumping out of planes, swimming with sharks, drinking margaritas as the sun sets, meeting people from different cultures, and leaping into every life opportunity with none of the parental responsibility.

 All life experiences that I think will make me a more cultured, empathetic, happy, and wise parent than I would’ve been five years ago.
 Well, that is, if I actually have kids.

 Live for travel with these three brilliant adventures

 Tube down Palomino River in Colombia

 … in the depths of the jungle wilderness.
 Plus, discover Medellín, “city of eternal spring”, kayak across a reservoir and learn to salsa over rum-tasting in Cartagena.

 Join a walking safari in Tanzania

-See Africa’s incredible wildlife up close with a dawn bush walk across the open Savannah.
+Spot Africa’s wealth of wildlife up close with a dawn bush walk across the open Savannah and see the impressive wildebeest migration.
 Follow up with bucket-list game drives and a dreamy day’s sailing around the island of Zanzibar, and you’ll be set for life.